calculix/Cubit-CalculiX/readme.md

-Hey ho that´s the calculix plugin for coreform cubit!
+Hey ho thatÂ´s the calculix plugin for coreform cubit!

 Here you can find the source code and a build for linux.
 If you want to build the plugin yourself, i would recommend using Centos 7.